andrewbolster/andrewbolster.github.io/_drafts/my-basic-python-data-science-setup.md

 title: My Basic (Python) Data Science Setup
 ---

-So, I've been largely silent for a long long time.
-Thought it was time to do something vaguely useful (and actually talk about it) so I'm tidying up a few meetup sessions I've presented at into a series of Basic Data Science stuff.
+After last weeks [return to posting](), I thought it was time to do something vaguely useful (and actually talk about it) so I'm tidying up a few meetup sessions I've presented at into a series of Basic Data Science (with Python) posts.
 This is the first one and covers my Python environment, the Jupyter notebook environments I use for analysis, and some  on the Plot.ly graphs and RISE / Reveal.js methods I use to turn those notebooks into presentations.

 This section will be "Light" on the data science, maths, politics and everything else outside of the setup of this wee environment.